ChariteExpMri/antx2/README.md

 [screen capture](https://de.mathworks.com/matlabcentral/fileexchange/24323-screencapture-get-a-screen-capture-of-a-figure-frame-or-component),
 [windowapi](https://de.mathworks.com/matlabcentral/fileexchange/31437-windowapi).

-Note that the templates are not included in this repository.
-The templates can be downloaded [here](https://drive.google.com/drive/folders/1q5XOOVLvUYLqYsQJLqNRF7OK8fNwYhI9).
+Note that the templates are not included in this repository and must be downloaded from [google-drive](https://drive.google.com/drive/folders/1q5XOOVLvUYLqYsQJLqNRF7OK8fNwYhI9).
 Please consult the respective 'readme.txt' file in each templated folder regarding data origin and citation policiy.

 Please respect the licenses and copyright of these software packages.